Concepts

 State (State)

-A State represents a single point in the StateSpace.
-In Rust, these are often specific types like RealVectorState.
+A State represents a single point in a StateSpace.

 State Validity Checker (StateValidityChecker)